kogo59/The_Central_Caucasus_and_Bashan/chapters/02_Chapter.md

 ::: justified

 :::: fs-xs
-The English Soldier— A Mountain Ride — Es-Salt — Lost on the Hills — The Jabbok — Camp of the Beni-Hassan— Suppressing a Sheikh — The Oak Forests of Gilead — The Tablelands — An Uxorious Sheikh — Derat — The Roman Road — The Robbers repulsed — Ghusam — Bozrah — Honoured Guests — A Ramble in the Ruins —Kureiyeh—
+The English Soldier — A Mountain Ride — Es-Salt — Lost on the Hills — The Jabbok — Camp of the Beni-Hassan— Suppressing a Sheikh — The Oak Forests of Gilead — The Tablelands — An Uxorious Sheikh — Derat — The Roman Road — The Robbers repulsed — Ghusam — Bozrah — Honoured Guests — A Ramble in the Ruins —Kureiyeh—